Gastroesophageal Reflux Disease (GERD) (cont.)

 The surgical procedure that is done to prevent reflux is technically known as fundoplication and is called reflux surgery or anti-reflux surgery.
 During fundoplication, any hiatal hernial sac is pulled below the diaphragm and stitched there.
 In addition, the opening in the diaphragm through which the esophagus passes is tightened around the esophagus.
 Finally, the upper part of the stomach next to the opening of the esophagus into the stomach is wrapped around the lower esophagus to make an artificial lower esophageal sphincter.
 All of this surgery can be done through an incision in the abdomen (laparotomy) or using a technique called laparoscopy.
 During laparoscopy, a small viewing device and surgical instruments are passed through several small puncture sites in the abdomen.
 This procedure avoids the need for a major abdominal incision.

 Surgery is very effective at relieving symptoms and treating the complications of GERD.
 Approximately 80% of patients will have good or excellent relief of their symptoms for at least 5 to 10 years.
-Nevertheless, many patients who have had surgery - perhaps as many as half - will continue to take drugs for reflux.
+Nevertheless, many patients who have had surgery will continue to take drugs for reflux.
 It is not clear whether they take the drugs because they continue to have reflux and symptoms of reflux or if they take them for symptoms that are being caused by problems other than GERD.
 The most common complication of fundoplication is swallowed food that sticks at the artificial sphincter.
 Fortunately, the sticking usually is temporary.
 If it is not transient, endoscopic treatment to stretch (dilate) the artificial sphincter usually will relieve the problem.
 Only occasionally is it necessary to re-operate to revise the prior surgery.

 Very recently, endoscopic techniques for the treatment of GERD have been developed and tested.
 One type of endoscopic treatment involves suturing (stitching) the area of the lower esophageal sphincter, which essentially tightens the sphincter.